pojntfx/uni-sdi-notes/src/ldap_exercises.md

 # numEntries: 1
 ```

-## Testing a bind operation as non - admin user
+## Testing a bind operation as non-admin user

 First we set a password for `bean`.
 In our case, we set the password to `password`.